Research Experience for Undergraduates

 in Polymer Science and Polymer Engineering

 The School of Polymer Science and Polymer Engineering offers a competitive summer research experience for undergraduate (REU) students.
-Students will participate in an 11-week summer internship to investigate a fundamental question within the broad disciplines of polymer science and polymer engineering including chemistry, physics, characterization, and biomaterials.
+Students will participate in a 9-week summer internship to investigate a fundamental question within the broad disciplines of polymer science and polymer engineering including polymer chemistry, polymer physics, polymer characterization, and biomaterials.

-Each week, all interns will participate in research activities, a career development activity, discussions outlining their research progress, and visit regional companies and a national laboratory.
+Each week, all interns will participate in research activities, a career development activity and discussions outlining their research progress.
+The group will also visit regional companies and a laboratory.
 The summer will culminate with an oral or poster presentation of each intern’s research results at the annual Northeast Ohio Undergraduate Research Symposium.

-Support for Summer 2019 (11 weeks) is $7,500 ($5,500 is paid directly to student, $2000 is allocated directly to on-campus housing and related expenses including up to $400 to cover actual travel-to-campus expenses.)
+Support for Summer 2021 (9 weeks) is $5,400 and accomodations in the Exchange Dormitory.
 The internships are sponsored by the National Science Foundation, The University of Akron, and corporate sponsors.
 To be eligible for the stipends, participants must be citizens or permanent residents of the U.S. Self-funded international students are encouraged to apply with the proof of financial support.

 The School of Polymer Science and Polymer Engineering is located in the Goodyear Polymer Center and the Polymer Engineering Academic Center.
-The school has 86 research laboratories with state-of-the-art research instrumentation in NMR spectroscopy, chromatography, thermal analysis, rheooptics, x-ray diffraction, electron microscopy, and molecular biology.
+The school has state-of-the-art laboratories with research instrumentation in NMR spectroscopy, chromatography, thermal analysis, rheooptics, x-ray diffraction, electron microscopy, and molecular biology.

-The research team will consist of graduate students, interns, post-doctoral research associates and faculty members from the School of Polymer Science and Polymer Engineering (CPSPE) with specific research interests that align with their role in the four cluster areas (R1) Chemistry, (R2) Physics, (R3) Engineering and (R4) Biomaterials.
+The research team will consist of graduate students, interns, post-doctoral research associates and faculty members from the School of Polymer Science and Polymer Engineering (SPSPE) with specific research interests that align with their role in the four cluster areas (R1) Polymer Chemistry, (R2) Polymer Physics, (R3) Polymer Engineering and (R4) Biomaterials.

 - Current full-time enrollment in a U.S. college or university